 It has become a completely overused concept, but this is still a beautiful song.

-Does anyone else appreciate Dave's rapping turn ("Candy man/tempting the thoughts of a sweet tooth...") on the bridge of this song as much as I do?
+I don't know about everyone else, but I really appreciate Dave's rapping turn ("Candy man/tempting the thoughts of a sweet tooth...") on the bridge of this song.

 Claustrophobic, swampy and bringing to mind allusions to Peter Gabriel to Talking Heads?
 Rarely has the band been looser or sounded better.